 Mr. Diène outlined the mandate and the responsibilities of the International Seabed Authority.
 He said that the Authority has been established with the responsibility to encourage, develop and promote prospecting, exploration and exploitation of all minerals to be found in the international area.
 He also said that a set of regulations was required for each of these activities.
 Mr. Diène said that any party could start prospecting, provided the activities were in accordance with the United Nations Convention of the Law of the Sea and with the regulations adopted by the Authority.
-With regard to prospecting, Mr. Diène said that in accordance with the draft Regulations there was no time limit for prospecting.
+With regard to prospecting, Mr. Diène said that this activity could be conducted in the same area by more than one prospector.
+He said that in accordance with the draft Regulations there was no time limit for prospecting.
 Mr. Diène said that notifications to prospect have to be submitted in one of the six languages of the UN system to the Secretary-General, indicating name; nationality; address; coordinates of the area and a general description of the work proposed.